mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 In the class adopting your protocol, a call to super will first search the protocolclasses in order of adoption then the superclass, in the case  `MyClass` that is `Foo` first then `NSObject`.

-### Do not use @property in your protocol (yet)

-This will create an instance variable in your root class, which taints it.
-In the future this will be remedied by:

-* use `dynamic` property attribute
-* use `propertyclass` keyword

 ### Calling super from the protocolclass